 Under current privacy laws, only one of the privacy principles applies directly to a data processor, and that is to ensure that adequate security and technical measures are in place.
 The GDPR mirrors this obligation on data processors, but what exactly does it mean to have these measures in place?

 There has been little guidance in the past, and in turn contract negotiations in this area between data processors and controllers have become a delicate balancing act as their respective information security teams work together to establish whether the measures put in place by the data processor meet requirements.

-So the question is, does the GDPR help to define what these technical and security measures are?
+So, the question is, does the GDPR help to define what these technical and security measures are?

 Why is data security so important?

 Before we get to that question, consider the role that data security plays in controller and processor organisations alike.
-We live in a world where data has become a type of currency, and with increasing regulatory we read articles in newspapers of data security breaches.
+We live in a world where data has become a type of currency, and with increasing regulations, we read articles in newspapers about data security breaches.
 Technology has advanced significantly since privacy laws first came into force in the late 1990s, and the methods and means of transgressing data become ever more sophisticated.

 To combat this, data security should be at the very heart of every business, both small and large, and is a fundamental means of protecting your digital data from threats such as cyber-attacks, data breaches, and even unexpected deletion by users, both authorised and unauthorised.

 The GDPR encourages organisations to implement safeguards with the concept of ‘Privacy by default and by design’ as a driver: these measures can no longer be what some may view as a tick box, but rather now must be a fundamental component in the operation of any organisation.

 As we noted above, whilst current legislation talks of technical and security measures but does not really define them, this all changes under the GDPR.